ResearchComputing/Documentation/docs/running-jobs/job-resources.md

 <sup>1</sup> The `smem` partition is limited to 96 cores (2 entire nodes) across *all running smem jobs.* For example, you can run one 96-core job or up to two 48-core jobs, four 24-core jobs, ninty-six 1-core jobs, etc.  If you need more memory or cores, please contact [rc-help@colorado.edu](rc-help@colorado.edu).

 <sup>2</sup> Skylake nodes are seperated into 2 partitions and consists of 5 public nodes in the `ssky` partition and 15 private nodes that can be used by anyone with the `ssky-preemptable`.
-Jobs running on the `sky-preemptable` partition will be pushed off the node if the condo owner of the node submits a job to their private partition.
+Jobs running on the `ssky-preemptable` partition will be pushed off the node if the condo owner of the node submits a job to their private partition.
 More information on Skylake nodes [can be found here.]()

 In addition to these partitions, Research Computing also provides specialized partitions for interactive and test jobs.
 Each of these partitions must be paired with their corresponding Quality of Service ([see QoS options below](#quality-of-service)).